rezabet/rezabet/README.md

 - 👋 Hi, I’m Alireza
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I'm interested in anything technical and one which requires a keen eye
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust & Electronics
-- 💞️ Feel free to contact me to collaborate on projects :)
-- 📫 You can reach me via my personal website: azabet.im

 <!---
 ahzabet/ahzabet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.